Italy may be in Easter lockdown, but the party’s on at sea

 The U.S. Centers for Disease Control and Prevention issued a “framework” for resuming cruises in the U.S., but the industry says the health agency hasn’t spelled out the details that companies need to operate their ships.
 Once the CDC provides technical requirements, industry officials say it takes about 90 days to prepare a ship for sailing.

 The cruise companies complain that last fall’s CDC framework is outdated and should be scrapped.
-They say it was issued before vaccines were available and before the restart of cruises in Europe, which they say have safely carried nearly 400,000 passengers under new COVID-19 protocols.
+They say it was issued before vaccines were available and before the restart of cruises in Europe, which they say have safely carried thousands of passengers under new COVID-19 protocols.
 And they complain that cruising is the only part of the U.S. economy that remains shuttered by the pandemic.

-The Cruise Lines International Association trade group is lobbying for an early July start to U.S. cruising.
+The Cruise Lines International Association trade group is lobbying for an early July start to U.S. cruising, noting that loyal cruise customers will just go to elsewhere.

 “Cruisers love to cruise, and they will go where the ships are sailing,” said Laziza Lambert, a spokeswoman for the trade group.

-“The longer cruises are singularly prohibited from operating in the United States, the more other places in the world will benefit from the positive economic impact generated by an influx of passengers.”
+Still, environmentalists pushing back against an earlier restart say the timeout imposed by COVID-19 provides a window to address the industry’s issues.

+“Large cruise ships pollute our air, our water, and contribute to climate change.
+They are toxic to port communities.
+And they spread COVID.
+They exploit workers and put passengers at risk,” said Jim Ace, a Washington state-based campaigner who is part of the Global Cruise Activist Network. ”Why should large cruise ships be allowed to return before they have addressed these concerns?”

 AP reporters Colleen Barry in Soave, Italy, Nicole Winfield in Rome, and David Koenig in Dallas, contributed to this report.